nf-core/diaproteomics/docs/output.md

 ## Pyprophet

-Several files summarizing the pyprophet local or global scoring results for each DIA MS run separately, aggregated in sqlite format and visulized as report.
+Several files summarizing the pyprophet local or global scoring results for each DIA MS run separately, aggregated in sqlite format and visualized as report.

 * PyprophetOutput
   * osw files storing the aggregated scoring output per sample